 Enable Slack Margin (ns) Limits the report to paths within the specified distance of the critical path.
 Use this option in combination with the others in the Filters section of the dialog box.
 Tcl equivalent: set_option -reporting_margin slackValue Open Report When enabled, clicking the Generate button opens the Text Editor on the generated custom timing report specified in the timing report file (ta).
 Open Schematic When enabled, clicking the Generate button opens a Technology view showing the netlist specified in the timing report netlist file (srm).
 Tcl equivalent: set_option -reporting_output_srm 0 1 Output Files Displays the name of the generated report: • Async Clock Report File contains the spreadsheet data for the asynchronous clock report.
 This file is not automatically opened when report generation is complete.
 You can locate this file in the results directory.
-Default name is projectName_async_clk.rpt.csv (name cannot be changed). • Timing Analyst Results File is the standard timing report file, located in the Implementation Results directory.
+Default name is projectName_async_clk.rpt.csv (name cannot be changed).
+Tcl equivalent: set_option -reporting_async_clock 0 1 • Timing Analyst Results File is the standard timing report file, located in the Implementation Results directory.
 The file is also listed in the Project view.
 Default filename is projectName .ta.
-Tcl equivalent: set_option -reporting_async_clock 0 1 • SRM File updates the Technology view so that you can display the results of the timing updates in the HDL and Physical Analyst tools.
+Tcl equivalent: set_option -reporting_filename filename.ta • SRM File updates the Technology view so that you can display the results of the timing updates in the HDL and Physical Analyst tools.
 The file is also listed in the Project view.
-For more details on any of these reports, see Timing Reports, on page 263.
+Tcl equivalent: set_option -reporting_netlist filename For more details on any of these reports, see Timing Reports, on page 267.
 Constraint Files Enables analysis design constraint files (adc) to be used for stand-alone timing analysis only.
-See Input Files, on page 248 for information on this file.
+See Input Files, on page 250 for information on this file.
 Generate Clicking this button generates the specified timing report file and timing view netlist file (srm) if requested, saves the current dialog box entries for subsequent use, then closes the dialog box.